Importance of Leptospirosis vaccine for international pet travel

 International pet travel is an elaborate process that involves paperwork, documentation, veterinary tests, vaccinations and much more.
 Every destination country has a different set of regulations, and these regulations change depending on the country your pet is travelling from.

-If you are planning for your pet dog to travel to countries such as Thailand or the UAE, a leptospirosis vaccination and test are mandatory before departure.
+If you are planning for your pet dog to travel to countries such as Thailand a leptospirosis vaccination or blood test are mandatory before departure.

 What is Leptospirosis?

 Leptospirosis is a bacterial disease that affects domestic and wild animals such as dogs, pigs, and cattle.
 It is a zoonotic disease – meaning it can spread from animals to humans – and it spreads through water, food and soil contaminated with the urine of infected animals.
 Leptospirosis is caused by Leptospira bacteria and dogs that live in rural areas near water bodies are most vulnerable to this disease.

 Leptospirosis causes painful symptoms; however, it is curable if there is early veterinary intervention.
 Symptoms include fever, bleeding, muscle pain decreased appetite, vomiting, excessive thirst and urination, and jaundice.
 Severely affected dogs can develop lung problems and neurologic abnormalities.

 Leptospirosis is preventable with a vaccine, and many countries insist on a Leptospirosis vaccination before travelling.